leandrosardi/timelinesjs/README.md

 });
 ```

-## Showing an 'add note' button.
+## Showing an 'add note' button
-Add an 'add note' button after the last note, with a call back funtion for a custom event when the user clicks on it.
+Add an 'add note' button after the last note, with a callback function for a custom event when the user clicks on it.

 ```javascript
 // 1789